 This is a common cause of refractory seizures among teenagers and adolescents due to the loss of hippocampal neurons and replacement with glial tissue.

-EEG will show very high voltage disorganized waves best seen during sleep called hypsarythmia and modified hypsarythmia.
+EEG will show very high voltage disorganized waves best seen during sleep called hypsarrhythmia and modified hypsarrhythmia.
 Electrodecremental response is flattening of the EEG waves during spasms and is also a characteristic EEG finding for infantile spasms.

-Vigabatrin is a FDA-approved drug against infantile spasms with promising results.
+Vigabatrin is an FDA-approved drug against infantile spasms with promising results.
 Side effects include peripheral visual field defect, flaccidity and sleep disorders.

 Prednisone can be used as a first-line drug with results comparable to ACTH.

 Other antiepileptic drugs e.g. valproic acid, clonazepam, and lamotrigine have been tried.